skooter500/cc25/README.md

 ### Task 1: Player Names and Welcome Messages
 Create a variable with a player name and practice string manipulation:
-- Store a player name like "SHADOWHUNTER_99"
+- Store a player name like `"SHADOWHUNTER_99"`
-- Convert it to lowercase
+- Convert it to lowercase.
-- Extract just the username part (before the underscore)
+- Extract just the username part (before the underscore).
-- Create a welcome message using f-strings: "Welcome, {username}!"
+- Create a welcome message using f-strings: `"Welcome, {username}!"`

 ### Task 2: Dialogue System
 Create a long dialogue string from a game NPC:
 ```python
 dialogue = "Greetings, traveler!
 I have a quest for you.
 Find the ancient sword in the dark forest."
 ```
-- Use slicing to extract just the first sentence
+- Use string slicing to extract just the first sentence.
-- Get the last 20 characters
+- Get the last 20 characters.
-- Extract every second character (step slicing)
+- Extract every second character (step slicing).
-- Find the word "quest" using string methods
+- Find the word "quest" using string methods.

 ### Task 3: Cheat Code Parser
 Game cheat codes often need to be processed:
-- Create a cheat code string: "POWERUP_HEALTH_MAX"
+- Create a cheat code string: `"POWERUP_HEALTH_MAX"`
 - Use `split()` to break it into parts
 - Use `replace()` to change underscores to spaces
-- Practice slicing to get the first word, last word, and middle word
+- Practice slicing to get the first word, last word, and middle word.

 ## Part 2: Lists for Game Elements

 ### Task 4: Inventory System
 Create a basic inventory using lists:
 - Make a list of 5 items: `["sword", "potion", "shield", "key", "map"]`
-- Add a new item to the inventory
+- Add a new item to the inventory.
-- Remove an item the player used
+- Remove an item the player used, it can be any item of your choice.
-- Check if a specific item is in the inventory
+- Check if a specific item is in the inventory.
-- Print how many items the player has
+- Print how many items the player has.

 ### Task 5: Enemy Spawn List
 Create a list of enemy types and manipulate it:
 - Start with: `enemies = ["goblin", "orc", "troll"]`
-- Add a boss enemy at the end
+- Add a boss enemy at the end of the list.
-- Insert a new enemy type at position 1
+- Insert a new enemy type at index position 1.
-- Create a slice of the first 2 enemies
+- Create a slice of the list containing the first 2 enemies.
-- Reverse the list to change spawn order
+- Reverse the list to change spawn order.
-- Make a copy of the list for a second level
+- Make a copy of the list for a second level.

 ### Task 6: High Scores
 Work with a list of numbers representing scores:
-- Create a list: `scores = [1500, 2300, 1800, 3200, 2100]`
+- Create a list: `scores = [1500, 2300, 1800, 3200, 2100]`.
-- Find the highest score using `max()`
+- Find the highest score using `max()`.
-- Find the lowest score
+- Find the lowest score.
-- Sort the scores in descending order
+- Sort the scores in descending order.
-- Get the top 3 scores using slicing
+- Get the top 3 scores using slicing.
-- Calculate the average score
+- Calculate the average score.

 ## Part 3: Dictionaries for Game Data